 COMMON RISKS FOR SMARTPHONES

-Social engineering.
 A common mobile threat is social engineering.
 Whether via text message, image, or application (app) to download, an incoming communication may be an attempt to gain access to your information.
 A current example consists of a text message that comes from an unknown number telling you that if you click on the link provided, you will have access to thousands of free ringtones.
 If this sounds too good to be true, that is because it is.
 The link is a malicious link.
 Clicking on it will compromise the security of your smartphone.
+TMI (too much information).